twolfson/ingoodcompany.info/README.md

 [ZEIT Now]: https://zeit.co/now

 ### Development
-Our staging server doesn't cache-bust consistently (`now dev` is relatively new at the time of development).
+`now dev` doesn't cache-bust consistently.
 As a result, we use an `express` server with restarts powered by `nodemon` for development

 To run our development server, run the following: